 Secondly, we will now virtually couple the same source with a new receiver to build the target assembly (see picture below).
 The new receiver has compared to the original receiver an additional metal plate connecting the two outer legs of the support frame adding stiffness and changing the dynamics of the original receiver.
 We use the FRF-based substructuring technique for calculating the FRFs of the target assembly.
 The next video shows the process.

 Step #3: Performance assessment

 Finally, we will assess the performance of the source in the new assembly virtually without the need for any physical coupling.
 The next video shows how easy and fast it is to examine the new target assembly performance in multiple dimensions using comprehensive 4D displays such as contributions plots and vector displays.
 It allows to investigate the contribution of each path in detail and to detect problematic operational forces or transfers.
 This helps engineers to optimize the product design early in the development stage without the need to wait for the availability of the physical prototype.

 So, why should you start considering component-based TPA?

 Maybe one day you will apply this fantastic technology to make my daily traffic jams more enjoyable?

 I think the benefits and gains of this technology are quite obvious.
-It allows to predict the NVH performance of each variant and load case even before the first prototype is available enabling early detection of potential NVH issues and system optimization at a stage where the impact and cost of making modifications are still minimal
+It allows predicting the NVH performance of each variant and load case even before the first prototype is available.
+It enables the early detection of potential NVH issues and system optimization at a stage where the impact and cost of modifications are still minimal.

-Are you interested to explore this technology in depth?
+Would you like to explore this technology in depth?
 Do you want to go beyond the ‘component-based transfer path analysis wiki’ answer?